kataw/kataw/test/__snapshot__/parser/expressions/paren/invalid-assign-obj-lit.md

-✖ The left-hand side of an assignment expression must be a variable or a property access - start: 104, end: 106 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 142, end: 144 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 158, end: 160 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 177, end: 178 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 186, end: 188 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 197, end: 199
+✖ The left-hand side of an assignment expression must be a variable or a property access - start: 104, end: 106 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 142, end: 144 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 158, end: 160 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 163, end: 165 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 177, end: 178 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 186, end: 188 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 197, end: 199